videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/initMeeting.md

   - type : `String`
   - `REQUIRED`

+Please refer this [documentation](/api-reference/realtime-communication/create-room) to create a room.

 ### name

 - Name of the participant who will be joining the meeting, this name will be displayed to other participants in the same meeting.